Skip to content

 2. Template - Start from a pre-built system.
 Three categories:

-• Lessons - Small, focused templates that teach specific behaviors (Pipeline Basics, Branching & Merging, Resilience Patterns, Batch & Scale, Full Loop)
+• Lessons (free) - Small, focused templates that teach specific behaviors (Pipeline Basics, Branching & Merging, Resilience Patterns, Batch & Scale, Full Loop, Circuit Breaker Test)

 3. Blank Canvas - Drop components manually